Noderz/proxy/readme.md

 `this.location` => `fills.url`

+#### HTML rewriting:

+A part of getting down full HTML rewriting is also making sure any dynamically made elements are rewritten.

+[Getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set) are used for properties on the `Node.prototype` object for such as but not limited to:

+- `outerHTML`
+- `innerHTML`
+- `getAttribute`
+- `setAttribute`
+- `setAttributeNS`
+- `insertAdjacentHTML`
+- `nonce`
+- `integrity`
++ every attribute that is rewritten in the HTML side of things.

+Any property/function that inserts raw html code that is not rewritten is ran through the rewriters HTML handler.
+Properties are handled by the rewriters HTML property handler (for consistency)

 ### CSS:

 A basic regex to locate all `url()` blocks is used and the rewriters URL handler is called with the value and meta for the page